VAMDC/NodeSoftware/doc/source/importing.rst

 Preparing the input files
 ----------------------------------

-In the not so unlikely case that the data are not yet in a format that exacly matches the database layout, we provide a tool that can be used to re-write your data and create the ascii files that can be loaded as described above.

-These files must fulfill the following criteria:
+In the not so unlikely case that the data are not yet in a format exacly matching the database layout, the Node Software ships with a *rewrite tool* to convert your data into such a format.
+The output will be ascii files that can be loaded as described in the previous section and will fulfill the following criteria:

 * One file per database table.
 LOAD DATA cannot update existing rows.
 * Same number of columns in the file as in the table and in the right order.
 Although LOAD DATA can take a list of columns to circumvent this restriction, it makes sense to get this right.